Birkhoff spectrum for diagonally self-affine sets and digit frequencies for GLS systems with redundancy: Introduction

 \subsection{Acknowledgments.}

 The first two authors acknowledge the hospitality of Uppsala University and the support of the Knut and Alice Wallenberg Foundation for their research visits.
 The third author acknowledges the hospitality of Leiden University and the support of the Knut and Alice Wallenberg Foundation and the Swedish Research Council under grant no.~2021-06594 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the program ``Two Dimensional Maps".
+We also thank the anonymous referee for their valuable corrections and suggestions.